How Laminar Thinks About Work

 Section titled “3.
 One Owner, Always”Every matter has an assignee.
 Every task has an assignee.
 No exceptions.

-When a task is assigned to you, it’s yours.
-It shows up in your task list.
-It counts toward your workload.
-When it’s overdue, it’s overdue on your record.
-There’s no “well, it was kind of everyone’s responsibility,” because that means it’s nobody’s responsibility, and at volume, those are the things that fall through cracks.
+When a task is assigned to you, it’s yours: it shows up in your list, counts toward your workload, and if it’s overdue, it’s overdue on your record.
+There’s no “it was kind of everyone’s responsibility,” because that means it’s nobody’s responsibility, and at volume those are the things that fall through cracks.

-Assignment can be to a team instead of a person.
-In that case, the team lead is accountable.
-But the point remains: there’s always one answer to “whose job is this?”
+Assignment can be to a team instead of a person; then the team lead is accountable.
+Either way, there’s always one answer to “whose job is this?”

 How They Work Together